Complaints

 • Additional staff training

-• Providing a financial remedy where appropriate, taking account of The Group’s Compensation Policy and The Housing Ombudsman Guidance on Remedies.
+• Providing a financial remedy where appropriate, taking account of the Group’s Compensation Policy and the Housing Ombudsman Service’s guidance on remedies.

 Learning from complaints